Controlled KK-theory, and a Milnor exact sequence: Strongly absorbing representations

 Then the resulting family $v:=(v_t)_{t\in [1,\infty)}$ is an isometry in $C_{ub}([1,\infty),\LL(F,E))$ such that $v^*\pi(a)v-\sigma(a)\in C_0([1,\infty),\K(F))$ for all $a\in A$; we leave the direct checks involved to the reader.

 Assume now that $\sigma:A\to \LL(F)$ is also a strongly absorbing representation.
 Using the first part of the proof applied to the infinite amplification $\sigma^\infty:A\to \LL(F^\infty)$, we get $v\in C_{ub}([1,\infty),\LL(F^\infty,E))$ such that $v^*\pi(a)v-\sigma^\infty(a)\in C_0([1,\infty),\K(F^\infty))$ for all $a\in A$.
 Lemma \ref{v on both sides} implies that $\pi(a)v-v\sigma^\infty(a)$ is an element of $C_0([1,\infty),\K(F^\infty,E))$ for all $a\in A$.
 Building a unitary out of each $v_t$ using the formula in Lemma \ref{de2.3} gives now a unitary $u_E\in C_{ub}([1,\infty),\LL(E,F\oplus E))$ such that $\sigma(a)\oplus \pi(a)-u_E\pi(a)u_E^*\in C_0([1,\infty),\K(F\oplus E))$ for all $a\in A$.
-The situation is symmetric, so there is also a unitary $u_F\in C_{ub}([1,\infty),\LL(F,F\oplus E))$ such that $\sigma(a)\oplus \pi(a)-u_F\pi(a)u_F^*\in C_0([1,\infty),\K(F\oplus E))$ for all $a\in A$.
+The situation is symmetric, so there is also a unitary $u_F\in C_{ub}([1,\infty),\LL(F,F\oplus E))$ such that $\sigma(a)\oplus \pi(a)-u_F\sigma(a)u_F^*\in C_0([1,\infty),\K(F\oplus E))$ for all $a\in A$.
 Defining $u=u_E^*u_F$, we are done. \end{proof}

 We need one more technical result about strongly absorbing representations.
 The statement and proof are essentially\footnote{The main difference is that we drop a unitality assumption on $C$.
-This will be useful below.} the same as a result of Dadarlat \cite[Proposition 3.2]{Dadarlat:2005aa}.
+This is important for our applications later in the paper, as we will want to apply the result with $C=C_0(0,1)$ in order to treat suspensions of $C^*$-algebras.} the same as a result of Dadarlat \cite[Proposition 3.2]{Dadarlat:2005aa}.
 We give give a proof for the reader's convenience.